Human-in-the-Loop (HITL)

 Conditional HITL

-Apply HITL only when certain conditions are met:
+Apply HITL only when certain conditions are met by configuring condition-based policies in the TuringPulse UI:

 HITL Workflow